luisfmsouza/luisfmsouza.com.br/README.md

 ## Deploy :rocket:

-Heroku Pipeline is taking care of every deploy step.

-First, every Pull Request should pass by an review.
-If everything is ok, deploy to staging is executed and the changes must be merged to `master`.

-After the merge, a deploy to staging is automatically started.

-If the staging review is ok, Heroku Pipeline also take care of a deploy to production.
+[Vercel](https://vercel.com) takes care of the preview and production environment.
 Easy to ship and go online!

+Every Pull Request will have a review environment.<br>
+If everything is ok, after the changes are merged to `master` a deploy to production will happen automatically.